 Dress code is smart casual.

 Have drinks at the bar.
-We couldn’t get enough of the Singapore night views, so after dinner, we popped over to the Cé La Vie Sky Bar on the rooftop also.
+We couldn’t get enough of the Singapore night views, so after dinner, we popped over to the Cé La Vie Sky Bar also on the Marina Bay Sands roof top.
 Here you get an equally spectacular panoramic vista, whilst enjoying drinks, nibbles and dancing to the DJ.
 Who doesn’t want to dance in the sky?!

 Bookings are required only for the intimate sofa sections of the bar.
 Otherwise, you can walk in and grab a table on a first in/first serve basis, and stay as long as you like.